Reginalds, smalls, intimates, grundies—underwear has gone by many names and played many different roles in its rich and tumultuous history.

 Fortunately such facilities can be found in spades in Minneapolis, the underwear capital of the world.

-The story of how this thrusting Midwestern city came to achieve this legendary status is a tale of liberation, and extremely peculiar names.
-It begins with Egbert Egberts, whose 1832 invention of a powered knitting machine to make socks in Cohoes, New York, suddenly brought mass-produced underwear to the reach of the general populace.
-The story is next taken up by Amelia Jenks Bloomer, a temperance campaigner and leading light in the Victorian rational dress movement which sought to rid women of the panoply of torture devices that were then known as lady’s undergarments such as tight bodices, whale-bone corsets and bustles.
+The story of how this thrusting Midwestern city came to achieve this legendary status is a tale of liberation—and extremely peculiar names.
+It begins with Egbert Egberts, whose 1832 invention of a powered knitting machine to make socks in Cohoes, New York, suddenly brought mass-produced underwear within reach of the general populace.
+The story is next taken up by Amelia Jenks Bloomer, a temperance campaigner and leading light in the Victorian rational dress movement which sought to rid women of the panoply of torture devices that were then known as lady’s undergarments, such as tight bodices, whale-bone corsets, and bustles.

-Yet an even bigger stumbling block was less practical than cultural: in the late Victorian period, it was considered extremely impolite to discuss underwear in public.
+An even bigger stumbling block was less practical than cultural: In the late Victorian period, it was considered extremely impolite to discuss underwear in public.
 Such was the anxiety that underwear produced that in the 1890s men and women’s underwear were not hung on the same clothesline for fear of some sort of inanimate impropriety taking place.
 This left underwear manufacturers in a fix.
-How were they to advertise their wares if everybody ran blushing as soon as it was mentioned?
-It was at this crucial juncture that Minneapolis enters our story.
+How were they to advertise their wares if everybody ran blushing as soon as they were mentioned?
+It is at this crucial juncture that Minneapolis enters our story.